QuTech-Delft/imsep/docs/dependencies/index.md

 !!! example "Easily breakable dependency"

     The list also mentions another dependency from an individual.
-The repository needs to cloned, and set to a specific version, otherwise the code build for the current Linux distribution will fail.
+The repository needs to be cloned, and set to a specific version, otherwise the code build for the current Linux distribution will fail.

 The fully-managed level could still contain easily breakable dependencies.
 Either they are updated infrequently, or simply lack quality.
+This can show in the forms of failing builds, incomplete test coverage, inconsistent versioning, etc.

+!!! note

     When adding new dependencies to a code base, it is worth the effort to check the repository for potential red flags.

+!!! quote "Question"

+    hello!

+!!! question "Answer"

+    dfdjfhdf!

 ## Isolated environments